What is PDRN? The Salmon Skincare Trend Explained.

 Ok, if you’re squeamish about your skincare, then I suggest you stop reading here, because PDRN consists of DNA fragments mainly derived from the sperm cells of salmon or trout.
 That’s right.
 Fish sperm DNA.
 In your skincare.
 And you thought snail mucin was the weirdest ingredient in your K-beauty products.

 However, if you can get over what’s in PDRN, it actually does have some serious science behind it.
-PDRN was already being used in medical treatments for wound healing and skin regeneration.
+PDRN was already being used in medical treatments for wound healing and skin regeneration long before it became popular in skincare.
 Doctors have applied it for burns, scars, and even post-surgical recovery.
-So, despite its rather unusual source, it does have very legit credentials.
+So, despite its rather unusual source, it does have some legit credentials.

 How PDRN Took Over Korean Skincare

-While PDRN started out as a post-surgical treatment, it quickly made it’s way into skincare once the beauty gurus in Korea found out about it.
+While PDRN started out as a post-surgical treatment, it quickly made it’s way into skincare once the beauty industry in Korea found out about it.

-The brand Rejuran was the first to popularize PDRN in the form of skin boosters—dermal injections that dermatologists used to improve skin elasticity, repair damage, and reduce fine lines.
+The brand Rejuran was the first to popularize PDRN in the form of skin boosters (or dermal injections) that dermatologists used to improve skin elasticity, repair damage, and reduce fine lines.
 These treatments, though invasive, are incredibly popular in Korea even today, with many skincare lovers and influencers traveling all the way to Seoul to try it for themselves.

 And of course, the social media hype hasn’t hurt either.
 With influencers showcasing their “glass skin” results, PDRN has quickly gone from a niche ingredient to a must-try trend.